-UMS Location Based Alerting (LBAS) is a technique wherein unknown recipients in a specific chosen area can be alerted in a quick and efficient manner.
+UMS Location Based Alerting System allows authorities to alert people in a specific geographic area in a quick and efficient manner using location information from mobile networks.

 All mobile phones in a defined area are identified using location information from mobile networks.
 LBAS makes real-time, dynamic alerting a reality using multiple technologies like Advanced SMS, App Notifications and Cell Broadcast.